-A little while ago, I stumbled upon the most informative and stunningly beautiful post ever on the art of making pure vanilla extract at home.
+A little while ago, I stumbled upon the most informative and stunningly beautiful post ever on the art of making pure homemade vanilla extract.

 Of course, I’d bookmarked it so I could eventually share it with you…